TheMode/Painter/README.md

   - Use to control sparsity: 0.7 = 30% coverage, 0.9 = 10% coverage
 - `amplitude` - Optional.
 Multiplies noise and adds to Y coordinate for terrain height
 - `base_y` - Optional.
 Base Y level when using amplitude (default 0)
+- `dimensions` - Optional.
+Defaults to 2; set to 3 to sample full 3D volume

 **Usage Patterns:**